 This topic is important because high ambient and skin temperatures with profuse sweating can lead to increased likelihood of skin breakdown, heat rashes or fungal infections.

 Skin breakdowns can occur due to increased movement between the residual limb and the socket, which commonly occurs due to a build-up of sweat.
 Fungal infections are common on the skin and occur regularly in areas that are damp and warm (eg. Athlete’s foot), and this includes the residual limb under the prosthesis.
 Fungal spores are also likely to live on socks or silicone liners and so hygiene is extra important during the warm weather

 If the hot weather and sweating is becoming a problem for you, please feel free to make an appointment to discuss your options as our advice is best catered for the individual, however some common recommendations we can provide are:

-Extra strength treatments can be obtained from a pharmacy without the need for prescription, or prosthetic use antiperspirants can be obtained from your Prosthetist.
+Extra strength treatments can be obtained from a pharmacy without the need for a prescription, or prosthetic use antiperspirants can be obtained from your Prosthetist.
 Some require the spray or roll-on to be applied on at night, ahead of an expected hot day.
-Be aware that some skin will be sensitive to antiperspirant, so always test a small section of skin before applying to the whole residual limb
+Be aware that some skin will be sensitive to antiperspirant, so always test a small section of skin before applying to the whole residual limb.

 Moisture wicking socks